DataDog/datadog-ci/src/commands/deployment/README.md

 ### Environment variables

 - `DD_API_KEY` (**required**): API key used to authenticate the requests.
-- `DD_SITE`: choose your Datadog site, e.g. datadoghq.com or datadoghq.eu.
+- `DD_SITE`: choose your Datadog site.
+For example, datadoghq.com or datadoghq.eu.